The Blackbaud Institute Index – AUS/NZ

 Giving trend data is an invaluable tool, but it is only a retrospective that shows us what has already happened.
-Your leadership and long-term strategy are still the greatest factors in your performance.
+Your leadership and long-term strategy are still the most significant factors in your performance.
 And remember that charitable giving data is one facet of the philanthropic prism.
 Always track trends across your full revenue portfolio and target a sustainable funding mix in your long-term plans.

 Quarterly Overall Charitable Giving

 Navigating the Current Landscape

-And remember that donor retention remains one of the most important factors in fundraising success.
-Donors give because they believe in the organisation’s mission and because they believe their gift can make a difference.
+And remember that donor retention remains one of the most essential factors in fundraising success.
+Donors give because they believe in the organisation’s mission and believe their gift can make a difference.
 You should stay focused on communicating the continued value of their mission.
 By this same token, supporters want to know how the organisations they care about are faring.
 You shouldn’t be afraid to be transparent with donors about challenges the organisation is facing.
 Earnest communication about the challenges you will face allows donors to engage and give the support that is needed.

 “The Australian charity market continues to be robust in-line with a strong economy and improving consumer confidence.
 As the sector matures, we’ve seen the long-term value of first-year and multi-year retention strategies.
 With increased online giving, diversified revenue streams, and improved donor retention, there is reason to be enthusiastic about the future.
 We can expect these trends to continue as organizations continue to leverage best practices and benchmarking to refine their strategies across all channels.”